-We begin by providing a derivation of a simple multi-prey functional response model for 77 a single predator population feeding on a single prey species that relaxes the assumption of 78 searching and handling being exclusive activities.
-This derivation helps clarify the empirical 79 relevance of Holling's linear and rectilinear Type I forms models and the conditions under which 80 these can be good descriptions of feeding rates in the presence of long handling times (Jeschke 81 et al., 2004).
-We then fit-further generalize the multi-prey model to include the Holling-Real 82 Type III response and fit all models to a large number of datasets assembled in a new version 83 of the FoRAGE compilation (Uiterwaal et al., 2022).
-This allows us to quantify the potential 84 prevalence of multi-prev feeding and to test the hypothesis that larger predator-prev body-mass 85 ratios permit predators to handle and search for more prey at a time.
-We also assess the predicted 86 association between larger body-mass ratios and more pronounced Type III responses.
-Finally, 87 we incorporate the multi-prey response into the Rosenzweig & MacArthur (1963) "paradox of enrichment" population-dynamic model to assess its potential influence on predator-prey coexistence and dynamics.
+We begin by providing a derivation of a simple multi-prey functional response model for a single predator population feeding on a single prey species that relaxes the assumption of searching and handling being exclusive activities.
+This derivation helps clarify the empirical relevance of Holling's the linear and rectilinear models and the conditions under which these can be good descriptions of feeding rates (Jeschke et al., 2004).
+We then further generalize the multi-prey model to include the Holling-Real Type III response and fit all models to a large number of datasets assembled in a new version of the FoRAGE compilation (Uiterwaal et al., 2022).
+This allows us to quantify the potential prevalence of multi-prey feeding and to test the hypothesis that larger predator-prey body-mass ratios permit predators to handle and search for more prey at a time.
+We also assess the predicted association between larger body-mass ratios and more pronounced Type III responses.
+Finally, we incorporate the multi-prey response into the Rosenzweig & MacArthur (1963) "paradox of enrichment" population-dynamic model to assess its potential influence on predator-prey coexistence and dynamics.

-With our statistical analyses demonstrating that many datasets are indeed consistent with linear and effectively-linear multi-prey feeding , and that larger predator-prey body-mass ratios are indeed more conducive to multi-prey feeding (and more pronounced Type III responses), our mathematical analyses demonstrate that even small increases in the number of prey that a predator can handle at a time can lead to dynamics that are not anticipated by theory assuming linear Type I and Type II Holling's traditional functional response forms.
+With our statistical analyses demonstrating that many datasets are indeed consistent with multi-prey feeding and that larger predator-prey body-mass ratios are indeed more conducive to multi-prey feeding (and more pronounced Type III responses), our mathematical analyses demonstrate that even small increases in the number of prey that a predator can handle at a time can lead to dynamics that are not anticipated by theory assuming Holling's traditional functional response forms Type I, II, or III response models.

-97 A functional response for multi-prey feeding
+A functional response for multi-prey feeding

-98 Holling's Type II response
+93 Holling's Type II response

-The multi-prey model may be understood most easily by a contrast to Holling's Type II model 99 (a.k.a. the disc equation).
-There are several ways to derive it the Type II (Garay, 2019), but the 100 most common approach takes the perspective of a single predator individual that can either be 101 searching or handling "handling" a single prey individual at any point in time: In the time T_S 102 that a predator spends searching it will encounter prey at a rate proportional to their abundance 103 N, thus the number of prey eaten is $N_e = aNT_S$ where a is the attack rate.
-Rearranging we 104 have $T_S = N_e/aN$.
-With a handling time h for each prey, the length of time spent handling 105 all eaten prey will be $T_H = hN_e$.
-Given the presumed mutual exclusivity of the two activities, 106 $T_S = T - T_H$ where T is the total time available.
-Substituting the second and third equations 107 into the fourth, it follows that $N_e = aNT/(1 + ahN)$.
-We arrive at the predator individual's feeding rate by dividing by T, presuming steady-state predator behavior and constant prey abundances.

-An alternative derivation on which we build to derive the multi-prey model considers a temporal snapshot of a predator population composed of many identical and independent individuals (see also Real, 1977) (see also Real (1977) and the Supplementary Materials).
-Assuming constant prey abundance and steady-state conditions, the rate at which searching individuals P_S become handling individuals P_H must equal the rate at which handling individuals become searching individuals such that $aNP_S = \frac{1}{h}P_H$, visually represented as
+The multi-prey model may be understood most easily by a contrast to Holling's Type II model (a. k.a. the disc equation). (a.k.a. the disc equation, Holling, 1959b).
+There are several ways to derive the Type II (Garay, 2019), but the most common approach takes the perspective of a single predator individual that can either be searching or "handling" a single prey individual at any point in time: In the time T_S that a predator spends searching it will encounter prey at a rate proportional to their abundance N, thus the number of prey eaten is $N_e = aNT_S$ where a is the attack rate.
+Rearranging we have $T_S = N_e/aN$.
+With a handling time h for each prey, the length of time spent handling all eaten prey will be $T_H = hN_e$.
+Given the presumed mutual 101 exclusivity of the two activities, $T_S = T - T_H$ where T is the total time available.
+Substituting the second and third equations into the fourth, it follows that $N_e = aNT/(1 + ahN)$.
+We arrive 103 at the predator individual's feeding rate by dividing by T, presuming steady-state predator 104 behavior and constant prey abundances.
+105 poral snapshot of a predator population composed of many identical and independent individuals (see also Real (1977) and the Supplementary Materials).
+Assuming constant prey abundance and steady-state conditions, the rate at which searching individuals P_S become handling individuals P_H must equal the rate at which handling individuals become searching individuals such that $aNP_S = \frac{1}{\hbar}P_H$, visually represented as